Ian Lavery: 2024 to present

 He was elected MP for Blyth and Ashington at the 2024 general election.
+On 8 May 2026, he called on Keir Starmer to resign following the 2026 local elections.

 Personal life

 Lavery married Hilary Baird in 1986, aged 23, at the Holy Sepulchre Church in Ashington.
 The couple have two sons, Ian Junior, born 1988 and Liam, born 1993.
-Liam is a town councillor for the college ward of Ashington and has been an activist in the Labour Party since his early teens.
+Liam was a town councillor for the college ward of Ashington and had been an activist in the Labour Party since his early teens.

 Lavery is a trustee of CISWO in the North East area, Northumberland Aged Mineworkers' Homes Association, Woodhorn Colliery Museum and Buzz Learning Disability; he is a patron of Headway for South East Northumberland and Wansbeck Disability Forum.
 He is also chair and trustee of Pitmen Painters, which reached international acclaim following the release of the West End play of the same name, and which follows a story about the formation of the Northumberland-based organisation.